murpholinox/murpholinox.github.io/_posts/2020-01-01-bashshortcuts.md

 C+p/n  # previous/next line in history list (same as up/down arrow)

-!bla   # re-executes command starting with 'bla' (useful only if you want to repeat last command, !! is a better alternative)
+!`blah`   # re-executes command starting with `blah` (useful only if you want to repeat last command, !! is a better alternative)